HEPA Filters, the most effective filter sold

 HEPA filters are composed of a mat of randomly arranged fibers.
 The fibers are typically composed of fiberglass and other synthetic fibers.
 These fibers usually have diameters between 0.5 and 2.0 micrometers.
 Key factors affecting its functions are fiber diameter, filter thickness, and face velocity.

 The air space between HEPA filter fibers is typically much greater than 0.3 μm.
-The common assumption that a HEPA filter acts like a sieve where particles smaller than the largest opening can pass through is incorrect and impractical.
+The common assumption that a HEPA filter acts like a sieve where particles smaller than the largest opening can pass through is incorrect .
 Unlike membrane filters at this pore size, where particles as wide as the largest opening or distance between fibers can not pass in between them at all, HEPA filters are designed to target much smaller pollutants and particles.
-These particles are trapped (they stick to a fiber) through a combination of the following three mechanisms:
+A recent NASA has released a study where they have shown that HEPA filters are even more effective on particle as small a 0.1 micron.
+These particles are trapped (they stick to a fiber) through a combination of the following three methods:

 The first method is impaction.
 Impaction is what most people think of an air filter doing.
 Larger particles are readily caught in the tight weave.
 As more and more particles are trapped the room for smaller particles to slip by is diminished and the filters effectiveness increases.
 The second method in interception: Interception is more a matter of particle capture.
 The HEPA filter can capture small particles when the com close to filter elements.
 This magnet like capture becomes more likely as the speed of the passing particles decrease.
 Which leads us to the third mechanical method called diffusion.
 Diffusion is the act of slowing a particles progress through the filter bank.
 As particles slow they are then much more easily trapped by the first two methods.